 They observe that the effect sizes in their results are about double the size of previous studies that have relied on self-reported data.

-Prof. Jochen Klenk of Ulm University in Germany and Prof. Ngaire Kerse of the University of Auckland in New Zealand discuss the findings and the impact that wearable motion sensors are having on this type of research in a linked editorial.
+Prof. Jochen Klenk of Ulm University in Germany and Prof. Ngaire Kerse of the University of Auckland in New Zealand discuss the findings and the impact that wearable motion sensors are having on this type of research in a

 They note that the introduction of wearable sensors has allowed researchers to collect more precise and objective measures of levels and amount of physical activity.